List of fascist movements: Hungary (1932–1945)

 By 1932, support for right-wing ideology, embodied by Prime Minister Gyula Gömbös, had reached the point where Hungarian Regent Miklós Horthy could not postpone appointing a fascist prime minister.
 Horthy also showed signs of admiring the efficiency and conservative leanings of the Italian fascist state under Mussolini and was not too reluctant to appoint a fascist government (with terms for the extent of Horthy's power).
 Horthy would keep control over the mainstream fascist movement in Hungary until near the end of the Second World War.
 However, Gömbös never had a truly powerful fascist base of support.
 Instead, the radical Arrow Cross Party, which gained support in Budapest as well as the countryside, became a powerful political movement, gaining nearly 800,000 votes in the election of 1939.
 Horthy became paranoid due to his new rival, and imprisoned the Arrow Cross Party's leader, Ferenc Szálasi.
 However, this action only increased popular support for the fascist movement.
 In another attempt to challenge the Arrow Cross, Horthy's government began to imitate the Arrow Cross Party's ideology.
 Starting in 1938, several racial laws, mostly against Jews, were passed by the regime, but the extremist Arrow Cross Party, led by Ferenc Szálasi, was banned until German pressure lifted the law, and until Germany occupied Hungary during Operation Margarethe on 19 March 1944, no Jews were in direct danger of being annihilated.
 In July 1944, armor-colonel Ferenc Koszorús and the First Armour Division, under Horthy's orders, resisted the Arrow Cross militia and prevented the deportation of the Jews of Budapest, thus saved over 200,000 lives.
 This act impressed upon the German occupying forces, including Adolf Eichmann, that as long as Hungary continued to be governed by Horthy, no real Endlösung could begin.
 Following Horthy's attempt to have Hungary jump out of the war on 15 October, Szálasi, with German military support, launched Operation Panzerfaust and replaced Admiral Horthy as Head of State.
 The regime changed to a system more in line with Nazism and would remain this way until the capture of Budapest by Soviet troops.
-Over 400,000 Jews were sent by Hungary to German death camps from 1944 to 1945.
+Over 400,000 Jews were sent by Hungary to German death camps from 1944 to 1945.Bodó, Béla.
+"Paramilitary violence in Hungary after the first world war."
+East European Quarterly 38.2 (2004): 129–173.